The Black Stone: Synopsis

 Reaching the village, the narrator interviews some of the villagers.
-The current inhabitants are not the original people of the village - they were all wiped out by the Turkish invasion in 1526.
-They are said to have been of a different, unknown, race than the Hungarians with a reputation for raiding their villages and kidnapping women and children.
-A school teacher reveals that according to legend, the original name for the village was Xuthltan and the stone was worshiped by pagans at one time (although they probably did not erect it themselves).
+The current inhabitants are not the original people of the village, who were wiped out by the Turkish invasion in 1526.
+The current inhabitants are said to have been of a different, unknown, race than the Hungarians and had a reputation for raiding nearby villages to kidnap women and children.
+A school teacher reveals to the narrator how, according to legend, the original name for the village was Xuthltan and the stone was worshiped by pagans at one time (although they probably did not erect it themselves).
 The black stone is "octagonal in shape, some sixteen feet in height and about a foot and a half thick."

-A week after arriving the narrator realizes that it is Midsummer Night and makes his way to the stone.
+A week after arriving, the narrator realizes it is Midsummer Night and makes his way to the stone.
 He falls asleep an hour before midnight but wakes to find the chanting and dancing people around the stone.
-After much dancing, during which the narrator is unable to move or do anything but observe, a baby is killed in sacrifice.
-Shortly a giant toad-like monster appears at the top of the stone and a second sacrifice, a young girl, is offered to it.
-The narrator faints at this point and decides that it was a dream when he wakes again.
-But slowly, he realizes that it was no dream.
+After much dancing, during which the narrator is somehow unable to move, a baby is killed in sacrifice.
+Shortly a giant toad-like monster appears at the top of the stone.
+A second sacrifice, a young girl, is offered to the toad-beast.
+The narrator faints at this point and when he wakes he decides the monster and ceremony was a dream.
+But slowly, he realizes that events were no dream.

-The narrator remembers that Selim Bahadur's lacquered case was still with the Count's bones which had not been disturbed.
+The narrator remembers the story of how Selim Bahadur's lacquered case was still with the Count's bones which had not been disturbed.
 The narrator unearths the nobleman's remains and with them, the case belonging to the Turk.
 He translates the account written by the historian and is horrified by his account of what happened near the Black Stone, how the monstrous creature slaughtered at least ten men before being killed by steel weapons blessed by Muhammad.
-He realizes that he beheld the cultist worshipers' ghosts bowing before a ghost.
+He realizes he beheld the cultist worshipers' ghosts bowing before a ghost.
 He flings the contents of the case into a river.